 “Education is the most effective peace-building institution in the land.
 Our schools serve as our Ministry of Peace.” – Mary Gordon, Founder/President, Roots of Empathy

 We can’t deliver our programmes without the support of schools.
 Roots of Empathy is delivered in school classrooms during regular school hours.
-The programme is delivered to primary school children (Year R – Year 6)
+The programme is offered to elementary school children from Kindergarten to Grade 8, using a specialized curriculum that is developmentally appropriate for Kindergarten, Grades 1-3, Grades 4-6, and Grades 7-8.

 If you’re interested in bringing Roots of Empathy to your school, you can learn more here.